MaXfAa/hidenitrogiftbutton/README.md

 3. Go to the settings page of the Discord client
 4. Go to "Custom CSS" tab
 5. And paste this : https://raw.githubusercontent.com/MaXfAa/hidenitrogiftbutton/main/removenitrogiftbutton.css
+  5.1.
+(Copy the content, not de URL !)
 7. Then, click on "Update" and after that on "Save"
 8. It's over